14mmm/OKFestMMM/en/details.md

 The original motivation of the initiators is to unify stand-alone initiatives, minimize redundancies in public relations and to **maximize the visibility of the alternative, the movement of movements** by creating a **large and open visual knowledge resource** about self-organization.
 It is crucial for the participants to ensure that this remains a non-profit effort **owned and governed as a Commons**.

-We believe open maps have an extraordinary potential for **visualizing and sharing knowledge** and that they can be used as **a lever for a bottom-up transition** towards sustainability, *beyond* growth.
+We believe open maps have an extraordinary potential for **visualizing and sharing knowledge** and that they can be used as **a lever for a bottom-up transition** towards sustainability, *beyond*&nbsp;&nbsp;growth.

 > We are very excited to exchange around the idea with the Fest's crowd.
 *Sustainably minded people, linked data aficionados as well as OpenStreetMap (OSM) contributors are encouraged to join us.*